The essentials of PR measurement

 By considering the above questions, PR pros can see at a glance whether or not they are winning or losing when it comes to owning “media share.”

-As a result of tracking this KPI, PR pros can create a new list of potential media contacts to reach out to because of their recent work with similar/competitive organizations.
+As a result of tracking this KPI, you can create a new list of potential media contacts to reach out to because of their recent work with similar/competitive organizations.

 Measuring PR in a broader communications context